SharjAhmed/fatsnbabs-restaurant-booking-system/README.md

 Fats n Babs is a local cafe & restaurant which serves a variety of Pakistani and British food.

-This site is designed to facilitate the process of making reservations and managing bookings at the restaurant.
-It streamlines the reservation process for users, improving efficiency and user experience.
+This site is designed to facilitate the process of making booking and managing bookings at the restaurant.
+It streamlines the booking process for users, improving efficiency and user experience.
-The booking system provides an easy-to-use interface for users to make reservations. users can select the date, time, and party size for their reservation.
+The booking system provides an easy-to-use interface for users to make booking. users can select the date, time, and party size for their booking.
 The system checks the restaurant's availability for the specified date and time.
 If there is a table available, the user receives an immediate confirmation.
 Users are able to manage their bookings once they are logged in to amend the date, time or number of seats.
 They are also able to delete their bookings.

 ## CONTENTS